CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 "prettier.singleQuote": true,
 ```

-Let's say you used double quotes instead of single quotes, or your code is not indented properly, or you have a curly brace where it doesn't belong.
-When you save the file, VS Code will automatically reformat your code to fix those minor errors for you.
+When you save any file that has linting errors, VS Code will automatically reformat your code to fix those errors for you.

 ### Workflow

 We're using the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 This means we won't be directly committing to master.

-When you want to contribute a new feature, run the following commands:
+Whenever you want to contribute a new feature or begin a new iteration of work, run the following commands:

 ```
 git checkout master